-We will support you to make sure you receive compensation for any damages but please don’t forget that normal wear and tear arises naturally over time as a result of normal use.
-Certain circumstances can speed up the process of normal wear and tear, such as your vehicle being hired out on a regular basis as well as street parking.
+We will support you to make sure you receive compensation for any damages, but please don’t forget that normal wear and tear arises naturally over time as a result of normal use.
+Certain circumstances can speed up the process of normal wear and tear, such as your vehicle being hired out on a regular basis, as well as street parking.

 Getaround does not insure for normal wear and tear, both internal and external of the vehicle, and we limit our liability as per our guidelines below.
-We will not replace elements of the car which are purely cosmetic damage and therefore does not affect the safety of the car.
+We will not replace elements of the car which are purely cosmetic damage and therefore do not affect the safety of the car.

 The paint and body of a vehicle will wear naturally over time.
 This includes minor scratches or dents to bumpers and attached components.
 Vehicles that are not garaged, street parked and/or left susceptible to the elements may experience accelerated wear.

 Wear and tear: small chips to the paintwork that do not expose the metal underneath.
 Example: the bottom of the driver door is chipped in several places due to gravel.

 Damage: chips to the paintwork that leave the metal exposed, resulting from an impact against a solid object or another vehicle.

 Wear and tear: Up to a maximum of two depression or contouring on a single panel 5 cm or less in diameter.
 Example: you notice 2 dents 5 cm or smaller on your roof, where the paint is not chipped - this is wear and tear.

 Damage: dents larger than 5 cm in diameter with chipped paint, regardless of their location on the car.